javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 <p>Bye</p>
 ```

-That's how we can append an arbitrary HTML to the page.
+That's how we can append arbitrary HTML to the page.

 Here's the picture of insertion variants: